Barysaw

-Barysaw or Borisov (Барысаў, /be/; Борисов, /ru/) is a city in Minsk Region, Belarus.
+Barysaw or Borisov (Бары́саў, /be/; Бори́сов, /ru/; Borysów; באַריסעוו) is a city in Minsk Region, in central Belarus.
 It serves as the administrative center of Barysaw District.
 It is located on the Berezina River and 74 km north-east from the capital Minsk.
-As of 2025, it has a population of 134,732.
+As of 2026, it has a population of 133,700.

 Etymology

 The name Barysaw is the Belarusian equivalent to the Russian name Borisov.
 It may be an eponym derived from the given name Boris, possibly named after the 12th-century prince, Boris Vseslavich.

 History

 Early history

 Barysaw is first mentioned in the Laurentian Codex as being founded (as Borisov) in 1102 by Rogvolod Vseslavich, Prince of Polotsk, who had the baptismal name of Boris.
 During the next two centuries, it was burned and then rebuilt south of where it was before.

 Under Lithuania

 From the late 13th century to 1795, the town was part of the Grand Duchy of Lithuania, which was part of the Polish-Lithuanian union since the Union of Krewo (1385) and the Polish–Lithuanian Commonwealth after the Union of Lublin (1569).

 In 1500, during the Lithuanian–Muscovite War, Alexander Jagiellon resided in Barysaw Castle.
 In 1563, it was granted Magdeburg town rights by King Sigismund II Augustus.